 Men wore serious, somber business suits at their newly created office jobs, and leisure suits or slacks on weekends.
 Shoulders were broad and jackets were boxy.
 They were also expected to be well-groomed and put together, with suits and pants perfectly pressed.
 Read more about 1950s men’s fashion.

 Paris, cut off from the world during the war, once again became the center of fashion.
 Designers held fashion shows twice a year, and the U.S. and Britain often bought the rights to copy the garments (or simply stole the designs) and churned out cheaper versions to be sold in department stores.

 Fashion magazines like Vogue, Women’s Wear Daily, and mail order catalogs had a sharp increase in product advertising that brought designer fashions into every home.
 Thanks to the war efforts, the U.S. had made huge advancements in mass production techniques and used them to create new ‘ready to wear’ clothing.
 Everyone was able to wear the latest fashions.

-Designers, led by Dior, started contracting out the manufacture of some clothing, and a wide range of accessories that were stamped with their labels.
+Led by Dior, many designers started contracting out the manufacture of some clothing and a wide range of accessories that were stamped with their labels.
 Everything from perfume to gloves, hats, bags, and ties were ‘branded’ by the designers.
 This practice is widespread today, as you can see by visiting any department store, but was a new idea in the ‘50s.
 Dior also set up boutiques all over the world – another novel idea that is the norm in fashion today.

 Fabrics were often luxurious, especially for evening wear.
 Velvet, tulle, silk, and satin were popular.
 Cotton and wool were often used for daywear, along with new synthetic fabrics.
 Polyester and rayon were used to make all kinds of clothing, from blouses and men’s shirts to dresses and suits.